SVPB Networking Event — February 1, 2017

 Cost: $400 for a table of 10 (corporate and non-profit sponsorships also available)

-Ron is perhaps best known as Apple’s first retail employee and led the development and execution of the Apple Retail stores.
+Ron is perhaps best known as Apple’s first retail employee and led the development and execution of the Apple retail stores.
 He also spent fifteen years at Target in senior merchandising roles and 18 months as the CEO of JCPenny attempting a very challenging and challenged transformation.
-Ron is now Founder and CEO of Enjoy a personal commerce platform designed to change the way we buy things.
+Ron is now Founder and CEO of Enjoy, a personal commerce platform designed to change the way we buy things.
 It is the first company attempting to deliver free, high touch personal service to people who order products online.
 Ron serves on the Stanford University Board of Trustees as a member of committees on Development, the Medical Center, Alumni Affairs, and Globalization.
 Ron is also a member of the University’s Arts and Humanities Advisory Council.
 As Vice Chair of Stanford University Hospitals and Clinics, he leads a billion dollar plus campaign to build the new Stanford Hospital.
 Ron earned a BA from Stanford and a MBA from Harvard Business School.
-Ron and his wife Karen reside in Atherton, attend Menlo Church, and have two children, Elizabeth (21) and Will (19).gatherings (60-80 attendees) held at the Stanford Faculty Club and are open to all.
-All of these events are intended to showcase real stories of Christian faith in the everyday workplace.
+Ron and his wife Karen reside in Atherton, attend Menlo Church, and have two children, Elizabeth (21) and Will (19).

 The SVPB event begins at 7:00am and will conclude at 8:30am.
 Invite friends or colleagues.
 The cost is $400 for a table of 10.